Kirklees: Transport

-Public transport information is provided by Metro, as is the case across West Yorkshire.
+Public transport information is provided by Metro, as is the case across the rest of West Yorkshire.

 Rail

 Kirklees lies along the core Huddersfield line of the TransPennine Express network, with services calling at Huddersfield and Dewsbury.
 Direct Grand Central services to London King's Cross call at Mirfield.
 Other railway stations in the district on these routes and on the Penistone line have local Northern Trains services.
 Some towns in Kirklees have not been served by rail transport since the Beeching cuts.
 Dewsbury and Batley are served by the Calder Valley Line and the TransPennine Express lines.
 These serve an important urban area around Leeds and Kirklees with services to further away stations including Manchester Victoria and Liverpool Lime Street.

 Bus

 Most bus services in the Huddersfield area are operated by Team Pennine and First West Yorkshire, and most bus services in the Heavy Woollen area are operated by Arriva Yorkshire.